alphagov/govuk-developer-docs/source/manual/debian-packaging.html.md

 who remove old packages without warning.

 **Bandwidth**:   This is the least important, but is good netizen practice.
-We shouldn't need to go out to the internet everytime we install a package.
+We shouldn't need to go out to the internet every time we install a package.
 Especially if we're doing it 40x for all hosts in an environment.
 We also shouldn't hit them with `apt-get update` every 30mins.